Akashkumar901/New_html_git/README.md

 # New_html_git
-This is first lec of github
+This is first lecture of github